 The trick to living comfortably in a tent with your partners is summed up in one word; consideration.
-No matter how big the tent seems it will soon shrink once you’re all squeezed inside for several days, whether that’s three people in a 3 person tent, or two in a family sized Euro camping nylon hotel.
-The art is the art of getting on, which roughly means not getting on peoples nerves.
-This can be tricky, as slowly each persons eccentricities manifest themselves, and slowly - if you’re not careful - your holiday turns into One Flew Over the Cuckoos Nest, as you feel your sanity ebb, all the while looked up in your polyester cell.
-The first rule is that everyone has their own space, and just like in prison, drinking from another mans cup, or loosing their spoon, will eventually lead to violence.
+No matter how big the tent seems it will soon shrink once you’re all squeezed inside for several days, whether that’s three people in a 3 person tent, or two in a family-sized Euro camping nylon hotel.
+The art is the art of getting on, which roughly means not getting on people’s nerves.
+This can be tricky, as slowly each person’s eccentricities manifest themselves, and slowly - if you’re not careful - your holiday turns into One Flew Over the Cuckoos Nest, as you feel your sanity ebb, all the while looked up in your polyester cell.
+The first rule is that everyone has their own space, and just like in prison, drinking from another man’s cup, or losing their spoon, will eventually lead to violence.
 This space is both physical and mental.
-First of all it’s best to work out who’s sleeping where to begin with and mark out your boundaries.
-Generally the people on the outside will be colder, and will have to be careful not to get damp bags by pressing against the inner, where as the inside person will be warmer, but only due to the fact that they are squashed by their partners inching away from the walls!
+First of all it’s best to work out who’s sleeping where, to begin with and mark out your boundaries.
+Generally, the people on the outside will be colder, and will have to be careful not to get damp bags by pressing against the inner, whereas the inside person will be warmer, but only due to the fact that they are squashed by their partners inching away from the walls!

 Like in a prison a strict regime is vital for mental space.
-On many trips we all knew when it was our turn to get inside and sort out our gear and get settled (it doesn’t work if everyone does it at once), and then once settled unless it’s your turn to cook then you are allowed to chill out until the first brew is done.
-Then comes making the tea, which ideally is by the same person so that the other can have a easy evening.
-Once tea is finished let the others have their quite time to think, read, have gentle weep.
-One of the most important factors is staying within your boundaries, and ideally this means being neat and tidy (often it’s about just keeping your mess out of other peoples tidiness in my case!).
-This is best achieved by having set places for everything, and is made easer by storage space (tent loft, washing lines, lots pockets).
-Stuff sacks are also vital, and everyone should have a dedicated personal bag where they can keep stuff handy in the tent, often holding your book, spoon, mug, haemorrhoid cream etc. Lightweight waterproof stuff sacks are a great idea, especially for winter camping, as everything can be stored away safe from loss, moisture or spills (try and make sure bags are different coulors to make ID easier).
-Multiple people living in 4 or 5 square metres can be tough, and requires great patience, consideration, good humour and the ability to empathise with your tent mates, it can be hugely enjoyable.
+On many trips, we all knew when it was our turn to get inside and sort out our gear and get settled (it doesn’t work if everyone does it at once), and then once settled unless it’s your turn to cook then you are allowed to chill out until the first brew is done.
+Then comes making the tea, which ideally is by the same person so that the other can have an easy evening.
+Once the tea is finished let the others have their quiet time to think, read, have a gentle weep.
+One of the most important factors is staying within your boundaries, and ideally, this means being neat and tidy (often it’s about just keeping your mess out of other peoples tidiness in my case!).
+This is best achieved by having set places for everything and is made easier by storage space (tent loft, washing lines, lots pockets).
+Stuff sacks are also vital, and everyone should have a dedicated personal bag where they can keep stuff handy in the tent, often holding your book, spoon, mug, haemorrhoid cream etc. Lightweight waterproof stuff sacks are a great idea, especially for winter camping, as everything can be stored away safe from loss, moisture or spills (try and make sure bags are different colours to make ID easier).
+Multiple people living in 4 or 5 square metres can be tough and requires great patience, consideration, good humour and the ability to empathise with your tent mates, it can be hugely enjoyable.

 HANGING OUT THE WASHING

 Most large tents feature tabs for attaching a washing line.
 This works really well on hot days, as the radiation from the sun turns the tent into a greenhouse.
 In colder conditions the heat from bodies and a stove can also help to get rid of dampness, just be aware when boiling water, as it may make things worse.
-Although I doubt Shackalton had any, it is worth taking along a couple of cheap plastic washing pegs, as it allows you to keep items in position (a 2 week old sock in your soup is very unappetizing).
-Hanging lines can be made from 2mm cord and left attached, but a better and peg less methods is to use a loop of twisted thin bungee cord, with items being threaded in order to hold them in place.
+Although I doubt Shackalton had any, it is worth taking along a couple of cheap plastic washing pegs, as it allows you to keep items in position (a 2-week old sock in your soup is very unappetizing).
+Hanging lines can be made from 2 mm cord and left attached, but better and pegless methods are to use a loop of twisted thin bungee cord, with items being threaded in order to hold them in place.
 Another great little add on is to clip those tiny plastic accessory krabs (Black Diamond Jive wires) into the tabs, so you can clip of items that always get lost, like spoons (all spoons need a clip cord), sunglasses and mugs.

 A BOX FOR EVERYTHING